What are the most important aspects in a project?

 Every project can be summarized in two key words: planning and management.
 However, the most important element in any project is its outcome.

-No matter which development methodology is used, the final result is the yardstick for all the work done.
+No matter which agile methodology is used, the final result is the yardstick for all the work done.
 It is therefore essential for a company to find the approach that is most in line with the company's organisation and production requirements.

 That's why today Appvizer will analyse two different methodologies for you and compare them.